chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

   Once Chocolatey Central Management has confirmed the problem computer(s)/group(s) are eligible again, the Deployment can be started.
   If the Deployment was previously scheduled and it has not passed the maintenance window time (if set), it will start at that point.
 * For Deployments that are currently [`Active`](#active)
-  * As soon as Chocolatey Central Management detects the ineligible computer, it will terminate the current Deployment step.
+  * As soon as Chocolatey Central Management detects the ineligible computer, it will terminate the current Deployment Step.
-  * Then, all following Deployment steps will be `Cancelled`.
+  * Then, all following Deployment Steps will be `Cancelled`.

 ### How Can I Run Deployments in a Semi-Connected Environment?

 As of Chocolatey Central Management v0.4.0, you are able to configure Deployments to tolerate semi-connected environments.
-This effectively allows Chocolatey Central Management Deployments to simply wait until a machine is connected to the network before it begins a given Deployment step.
+This effectively allows Chocolatey Central Management Deployments to simply wait until a machine is connected to the network before it begins a given Deployment Step.

 To configure this, you can set the `Machine Contact Timeout` value in the Advanced settings of each individual Deployment Step to `0`.
 This value must be positive, or zero (which is treated as infinite).